 Season from James Lipton, “…she’s a great director!”
 She has worked with

-distinguished theatres, the Depot Theatre, the Puerto Rican Traveling Theatre and
+distinguished theatres: the Depot Theatre, the Puerto Rican Traveling Theatre, the

 She earned several awards for singing from the Bronx Rising Stars, Hispanic

 World’s Fair, and Amateur Night at the Apollo.
-Renowned music mogul, Emilio
+For over a decade, she was

-decade, she was mistress of ceremonies for special events such as the Bronx
+mistress of ceremonies for special events such as the Bronx Puerto Rican Day

 Since 1997, Elle has produced Night of Roses – Noche de Rosas.
 NOR is a